gazebosim/gz-physics/tutorials/04-switching-physics-engines.md

 ## Pointing Ignition Gazebo to physics engines

-There are a few different ways of telling Gazebo which engine to load.
+There are a few different ways of telling Ignition Gazebo which engine to load.

 In any way, the standard naming for your plugin's shared library is to have a `lib` prefix and the file extension.
 Following this naming convention, the name should be `libCustomEngine.so` but the `CustomEngine` could also work.

 ### From SDF

-You can specify Gazebo which engine to load from the SDF world file by giving the shared library name to the `Physics` plugin tag.
+You can specify Ignition Gazebo which engine to load from the SDF world file by giving the shared library name to the `Physics` plugin tag.
 For the example above, you can load it like this:

 ```{.xml}